 The Group is exposed to liquidity risks arising out of the mismatches between the maturities of its assets and liabilities, which may prevent Sun Finance from meeting its obligations in a timely manner.
-While such mismatch is well managed as significant proportion of the Group's assets has short-term maturity whereas part of its liabilities are long-term, the Group's growth depends, to a significant extent, on its ability to obtain adequate funding from a variety of sources, such as the international capital markets, bank facilities and international online peer-to-peer platforms and market places (which is currently one of the main Group's funding sources).
+While such mismatch is well managed as significant proportion of the Group's assets has short-term maturity whereas part of its liabilities is long-term, the Group's growth depends, to a significant extent, on its ability to obtain adequate funding from a variety of sources, such as the international capital markets, bank facilities and international online peer-to-peer platforms and marketplaces (which is currently one of the main the Group's funding sources).
 It is possible that these sources of financing may not be available in the future to the extent the Group requires, or they may be prohibitively expensive and/or contain overly onerous terms.
-European and international credit markets have experienced, and may continue to experience, high volatility and severe liquidity disruptions, such as those that took place following the international financial and economic crisis in 2008-09.
+European and international credit markets have experienced, and may continue to experience, high volatility and severe liquidity disruptions, such as those that took place following the international financial and economic crisis in 2008-09 and, more recently, the Russia's invasion of Ukraine.
 These and other related events have had a significant impact on the global financial system and capital markets and may make it increasingly expensive for Sun Finance to diversify its funding sources, raise additional funds and refinance its debt if necessary.